Fructose from fruits is healthy – but isolated fructose is not.

 What is the process of transport of fructose into cells?

-Unlike glucose transporters (see image below) the fructose transporter GLUT5 is insulin-independent.
+Unlike glucose transporters (see image below), the fructose transporter GLUT5 is insulin-independent.
 It is expressed in many types of tissues (see below), which means that fructose can enter various cell types of the body and readily deliver the energy for our metabolism without the production of insulin!
-This is why fructose is interesting for people with insulin issues.
+This is one reason why fruits and fructose are interesting for people with insulin issues as a source of energy.

 In what type of cells is fructose used?

 The belief that fructose is exclusively taken up and metabolized by the liver is outdated.
 We now know that many types of cells express the GLUT5 transporter to obtain fructose for energy.
-First, fructose is taken up by the small intestine: kidneys, brain, skeletal muscles, and fat cells are organs that use fructose.
-In particular, fructose is efficiently absorbed and utilized by:
+First, fructose is taken up by the small intestine.
+Kidneys, brain, skeletal muscles, and fat cells use fructose for their metabolism.
+Fructose is efficiently absorbed and utilized in particular by

 How does fructose help the body to function?

-Fructose has been found to play an important role in the regulation of blood sugar levels, energy metabolism and lipid metabolism.
-Therefore, it is essential that cells are able to absorb and use fructose efficiently for proper functioning of the body.
+Fructose has been found to play an important role in the regulation of blood sugar levels, energy metabolism, and lipid metabolism.
+Therefore, it is essential that cells are able to absorb and use fructose efficiently for the proper functioning of the body.

 Here are some of the benefits from fructose in fruits:

-- Avoids insulin and blood sugar spikes: Fructose is less likely to cause less oxidative damage in cells compared to other sugars, such as glucose, because of insulin independency.
+• Avoids insulin and blood sugar spikes: Fructose is less likely to cause less oxidative damage in cells compared to other sugars, such as glucose, because of insulin independence.

 How is fructose from fruits helpful for people with insulin problems?